How Do Resistive Touch Screens Work?

 What is resistive touch screen technology?

-Resistive touch screen technology is a type of input device that measures the pressure applied to the surface.
+Resistive touch screen technology, also known as pcap, is a type of input device that measures pressure applied to the surface.
 It consists of two thin layers separated by a small space, with conductive copper wires crisscrossing over each other forming a grid pattern.
-When contacted with an object like a finger or stylus, both the layers come into contact and sensing circuit responds to detect the user’s touchpoints.
+When contacted with an object like a finger or stylus, both the capacitive touchscreens layers come into contact and the sensing circuit responds to detect the user’s touchpoints on the touchscreen displays.

 What are the components of a resistive touch screen?

-The components of a resistive touch screen are typically two electrically conductive layers separated by a gap, electrodes, and pressure-sensitive active layer.
-The inner layer contains the electrodes which when pressed together to create an electrical circuit that will detect the touching action.
-The outermost layers serve as protection for the device and can include a scratch-resistant material such as reinforced glass or epoxy coatings.
+The components of a resistive touch screen, also known as capacitive touchscreens, are typically two electrically conductive layers separated by a gap.
+These touchscreen displays contain electrodes in the inner layer, which can detect inputs when pressed together to create an electrical circuit.
+The outermost layers serve as protection for the device and can include scratch-resistant materials such as reinforced glass or epoxy coatings.
+This is how touchscreen technology works.

 How sensitive are resistive touch screens?